Child Custody Laws in India: Different Types, Rights or Responsibilities

 The wardship of a child after the breakdown of parental figures is a significant problem.
 As is often the case, movies and books tend to stress how children experience emotional pain when their parents split.
-Assigning guardianship to a minor comes in after the conclusion of a divorce or a legal separation of spouses, and this is by far one of the most critical issues that a judge has to resolve.
+Assigning guardianship to a minor comes in after the conclusion of a divorce or a legal separation of spouses, and this is by far one of the most critical issues a judge must resolve.

 Overview of Child Custody Laws in India

-Custodial Provisions under Secular law:
+Custodial Provisions under Secular Law:

 Section 38 of the Special Marriage Act, 1954: